hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Hydrogen 40%, Oxygen 30%, Helium 30%

-**General:**  A desert planet that harnesses solar energy, Ehana was previously part of the Rescueland Empire but has become the first planet to have willingly left, believing themselves self-sufficient enough to survive alone.
+**General:**  Ehana is a desert planet that harnesses the power of solar energy, using advanced technology to optimize their resources effectively.
+Once part of the Rescueland Empire, Ehana has made history by becoming the first planet to willingly leave the empire, under the belief that they are self-sufficient enough to thrive independently.
+High Lord Tacer leads with a vision of autonomy and sustainability.

 ## Heloa (R)